 6. Request regular feedback

-Even if it’s not part of the protocol, consider asking your manager for a three- and six-month performance evaluation.
+Even if it’s not part of the protocol, consider asking your manager for three- and six-month performance evaluations.
 Identifying your next career steps and discussing strategies for improving your overall performance will prevent your career from stagnating.
-Take note of any constructive criticism you receive and store any positive remarks in a file for future reference — this will come in handy when you seek a promotion or apply for a new job.
+Take note of any constructive criticism you receive, and record any positive remarks for future reference.
+This will come in handy when you seek a promotion or apply for a new job.

 7. Explore internal job opportunities

-Don’t be afraid to follow a different career path than the one you initially identified.
-If after a while you begin to think you would be happier in another type of role, inquire about other openings in your firm or marketing department.
+Don’t be afraid to follow a different career path than the one you started on.
+If you begin to think you would be happier in another type of role, inquire about openings in your company.
 Remember that this is the perfect time to test the waters and find where your true interests lie.
 Perhaps it’s social media, email automation or brand management.
-Use this entry-level opportunity to explore different areas of marketing, the kinds of projects you prefer, the types of people you enjoy working with and the management styles under which you thrive.
+Use this entry-level opportunity to explore different areas of marketing, the kinds of projects you prefer, the types of people you enjoy working with and the management styles you thrive under.